 Any pets who spend a lot of time outside should be considered for the freezing temperatures as well.
 Cats and dogs should all be brought inside amid frigid outdoor temperatures.

-Saturday's temperatures are only expected to drop to about 30 degrees in Green Country, but temperatures far below that during the winter season can also threaten indoor and outdoor water pipes.
+Temperatures far below freezing during the winter season can also threaten indoor and outdoor water pipes.

 The expansion of water when it freezes can break those pipes and cause significant issues for businesses and homeowners.